distribusion/retailer_api_documentation/source/includes/_bookings.md

 https://bustickets-demo.distribusion.com/redirect?marketing_carrier_code=ISIL&departure_station_code=FRLILBDT&arrival_station_code=FRLYSPER&departure_time=2019-01-15T17:00&arrival_time=2019-01-16T05:40&currency=EUR&retailer_partner_number=123456&locale=en
 ```

 Affiliates that do not use our [bookings#create](https://api-demo.distribusion.com/retailers/v4/docs/#create) endpoint, can redirect their customers to our booking page after searching connections on [connections#find](https://api-demo.distribusion.com/retailers/v4/docs/#find).
 The locale will be taken from the setting of the browser, which the customer is using.
-Alternatively, you can overwrite this functionality by sending your own locale.
+Alternatively, you can overwrite this functionality by sending your own locale (the order of priority is: locale parameter in URL, then cached locale in browser, and finally the browser locale).
 The currency can be set within the redirect link.

 We currently supports 7 currencies: